-To understand where I believe American society to be today, I recommend you read Strauss and Howe’s Generations.
+To understand where I suspect American society to be heading today, I recommend you read Strauss and Howe’s Generations.
 But for this conversation, you can get an extremely abridged exploration thereof from Vsauce in the video below (Start at 16:25 to get straight to the point).

 Put simply, there exists a theory that all human society tends to follow an approximately 80 year cycles with four 20 year “turnings” within them.
 They include a “High,” an “Awakening,” an “Unraveling,” and a “Crisis.”
 Strauss and Howe believe we are in a once in a lifetime crisis period today.

 The theory posits that early this millennium American society entered into another period of crisis.
 If yearly predictions are to be taken strictly this would have begun around 2005 and will peak in the year 2025 before ending shortly thereafter.
 To understand how we got here, let’s quickly recount our most recent turnings.

 The most recent crisis climax before the current one is generally accepted to be the end World War 2.
 During that time Western society came together in the face of the threat that fascist states posed.
 We came together convinced that the elements of western society we most valued – Freedom, Free Trade, Individual Liberties, and Self-Determination – together were the reason for our success and cultural superiority.
 Those same values became the core of the identity with which American society moved forward into the 1950s (as can be seen by examining the US in world history during this period).

 During a high, we can expect orthodoxy within a generally accepted line, and jingoism directed towards all things alien.
 It’s not surprising that the next chapter in American culture would inevitably be the Cold War in which we faced an intense period of “Us vs Them” discourse.